effie-0/COVIDCare/README.md

 ### COVID Story

 - User stories data are hard-coded
-- User comments are gard-codeda and will not be recorded in the backend
+- User comments are hard-coded and will not be recorded in the backend
 - Sort button based on users' preference will be a part of Product Increment 2.